DevExpress-Examples/how-to-use-documentiterator-to-export-document-in-a-custom-format/Readme.md

 ## Implementation

 The document visitor is implemented according to the <strong>Visitor pattern</strong>.
 In this example, the custom document visitor is inherited from the <strong>DocumentVisitorBase</strong> class.
 The <strong>DocumentVisitorBase</strong> class implements the [IDocumentVisitor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.IDocumentVisitor) interface.
-Thus, you can override only required methods of the <strong>DocumentVisitorBase</strong> class to process documents.
+This means you can override only the methods of the <strong>DocumentVisitorBase</strong> class to process documents.

 The document iterator moves over each document structure item and passes a custom document visitor object to the current item.
 The custom document visitor builds a string with lightweight markup for the currently processed document item.